 The Institute has identified and established processes needed for the QMS and complies with ISO 9001:2008, IWA 2, Quality Management Systems, as pertaining to Higher Education Requirements International Standard.
 These include processes for planning, product realization, measurement, analysis and improvement to enhance customer satisfaction in form of procedures (Appendix 9.1).

-The Institute shall ensure that process and control of relevant processes is effective by ensuring the availability of resources needed to support the QMS.
-The Institute has developed a process interaction matrix (Appendix 9.2) showing the sequence of their interaction, and procedures needed for the QMS.
+The Institute shall ensure that the process and control of relevant processes are effective by ensuring the availability of resources needed to support the QMS.
+The Institute has developed a process interaction matrix (Appendix 9.2) showing the sequence of their interaction and the procedures needed for the QMS.

 In implementing the QMS, SAI is committed to:

-- Determined the processes and methods needed for the QMS and make sure their control is effective
+- Determine the processes and methods needed for the QMS and make sure their control is effective

 - Ensure the availability of resources and information to support the operation and monitoring of these processes

-- Lay a coordination mechanism to monitor, measure and analyse these processes
+- Lay a coordination mechanism to monitor, measure and analyze these processes

 - Embark activities necessary to achieve intended results and continual improvement of these processes